Nudimension: Revival

 Some 20 years after the band's disbandment, and with the synthpop genre receiving a general revival, emboldened an interest in the band's back catalogue.
 Fontaine started an official YouTube channel to show the band's old music videos.
-It was easier to obtain from the various TV stations and publish the music video clips of performances that the band produced in the early 1980s, than to publish recorded music as at the time the whereabouts of master tapes from the long defunct record labels were not known.
+It was easier to obtain from the various television stations and publish the music video clips of performances that the band produced in the early 1980s, than to publish recorded music as at the time the whereabouts of master tapes from the long defunct record labels were not known.

 However, in 2009, Fontaine tracked them down and produced The Best of Nudimension as a greatest hits album.
 It was the band's first album, released 26 years after their first single.

 Also in 2009, Fontaine and Rondeau were interviewed on QBR about the band's history.